We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Probiotics are available in supplement form or can be found in fermented foods, such as kefir, kimchi, kombucha and probiotic yogurt.
+Probiotics are available in supplement form or can be found in fermented foods, such as kefir, kimchi, kombucha, and probiotic yogurt.

 Some studies also show that certain strains of probiotics may decrease the risk of UTIs.

 Antibiotics, the main line of defense against UTIs, can cause disturbances in levels of gut bacteria.
 Probiotics may be

 Preventing urinary tract infections starts with practicing a few good bathroom and hygiene habits.

 First, it’s important not to hold urine for too long.
 This can lead to a buildup of bacteria,

 Peeing after sexual intercourse can also

 Additionally, those who are prone to UTIs should

-Summary: Urinating frequently and after sexual intercourse can reduce the risk of UTI.
-Spermicide use and wiping from back to front may increase the risk of UTI.
+Urinating frequently and after sexual intercourse can reduce the risk of UTI.
+Careful wiping when you use the toilet may also help decrease the risk of UTI.